South Burma (Myanmar) tour

 Day 12 - Myeik - Mergui boat trip or explore the town

-For our final day in Myeik we’ll offer an optional day cruise by boat through some of the myriad isles of the spectacular Mergui Archipelago (weather permitting).
+For our final day in Myeik, we propose an optional day cruise by boat through some of the myriad isles of the spectacular Mergui Archipelago (weather permitting).
 Activities include swimming and snorkelling, a picnic lunch on the beach and a chance to explore some islands on foot.
 An alternative day in Myeik allows you to explore the town’s ancient temples and windy lanes, mingle in some of the friendly tea-shops and stroll around a lily-covered lake.

 Overnight: Myeik Transport: Minibus, Walk, Meals: B, D,